tywalch/electrodb/README.md

 }
 ```

+For `PK` values, the `service` and `version` values from the model are prefixed onto the key.
+For `SK` values, the `entity` value from the model is prefixed onto the key.

 ### Facet Arrays
 In a Facet Array, each element is the name of the corresponding Attribute defined in the Model.
 If the Attribute has a `label` property, that will be used to prefix the facets, otherwise the full Attribute name will be used.
 ```javascript